About Phyllis G. Margolius

 Complete nominations will consist of the following

-Nominator downloads and fills out the Nomination Form.
-The Dreamer Statement submitted by the Nominator should include a summary of the project or challenge undertaken, including the vision, obstacles that were overcome, how the person overcame them or is overcoming them, and what success looks like.
+The Nominator should download and fill out the Nomination Form.
+In addition, the Dreamer Statement submitted by the Nominator should include a summary of the project or challenge undertaken, including the vision, obstacles that were overcome, how the person overcame them or is overcoming them, the impact of this undertaking and what success looks like.
+We seek to understand why this person above others is deserving of this level of recognition.

-The Nominator will send the nominee a Notice of Nomination, after which the nominee will provide more information to the Foundation about the nature of the work for which they were nominated and their CV.
+The Nominator should then send the nominee a Notice of Nomination, after which the nominee will provide their CV to the same email address.

-Only those individuals with completed nomination kits (all parts of the process) will be considered for the award.
+Only those individuals with completed nomination kits (all parts of the process) by the deadline will be considered for the award

 Our Selection Committee